 I recently sent out this information, along with the Art is Smart page shown below, out via my Facebook page (I also print physical copies and distribute in cubbies so no one misses it) to my child care/preschool families about Mother Goose Time art.
 There are some changes to their program, this year, especially in the art activities.
 They are definitely good changes!
 I want my families to understand them.
 Some parents may never question or notice any difference, however, it is one way I can educate parents on the importance of art and the methods I use as professional.
 And yes, I want them to know I’m taking this job of caring for and educating their children seriously – I am a professional.Thanks for reading!
 Subscribe to Share & Remember or follow me via Instagram, Facebook, Twitter and Pinterest.
-This post may contain affiliate links.
+This post may contain affiliate links which means I may earn a small amount of money when you purchase through the link.
 Full disclosure policy here.

 Art is Smart

 Why so much art in Early Childhood Education?

 There is a definite purpose to art activities in early childhood.
 Sure it’s fun and keeps the little ones busy, but beyond that?
 Art involves the development of the whole child.
 There are social-emotional benefits, strong focus on fine motor skills, tells us about the child’s abilities to self-direct and builds knowledge through sensory exploration of materials.

 - Art in Early Childhood: Curriculum Connections

 - Value of Both Process and Product Art in Early Childhood

 - The Art of Creating

 - The importance of creative arts in early childhood classrooms